August 2, 2017

 If you’re a house owner with a secondary rental suite, then it’s important to stay informed and to have the right insurance coverage in place.
 To learn more, speak with your insurance provider or call Square One at 1.855.331.6933.

 -30-Established in 2011, Square One offers the only home insurance policy in North America that can be personalized to your unique needs.
 That means you only pay for the protection you need.
 Square One is also one of the few providers to automatically include water backup and broad water protection in its policies.
-Square One currently serves British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Arizona.
+Square One currently serves British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario.
 For more information about Square One, or to get an online quote, visit www.squareoneinsurance.com.
 For more information on this release, please contact: